alnvdl/fstringen/README.md

     // Let's generate some structs!
     {[gen_struct(struct) for struct in model.select("/structs/*")]}
     *"""
 ```

 All generator functions using fstringstars must be decorated with `@gen()`.
 When no parameters are given, the generator is considerate a subordinate
+generator (i.e., they need to be called explicitly from other generators).
-generator.
-When the `model` and `fname` arguments are used, the generator
+When the `model` and `fname` arguments are used, the generator becomes a file
-becomes a file generator, which is automatically executed and output to that
+generator, which is automatically executed and output to that file when the
-file when the script exists (i.e., you don't need to explicitly call any
+script exists (i.e., you don't need to explicitly call file generators).
-generator).

 Inside generators, fstringstars can use regular f-string `{expression}`
 invocations.

-The real power of fstringen comes with models, which allow easy selection of
+The real power of fstringen comes with `Selectable`s and `Model`s, which allow
-model features:
+easy selection of data (`Model` is just an alias for `Selectable`, and `Model`
+is usually used when referring to a `Selectable` loaded from a file):

-- Every model has the `select` method, which takes a `path` and returns a new
+- Every `Selectable` has the `select` method, which takes a `path` and returns
-  sub-model based on the query that path indicates.
+  a new `Selectable` based on the query that path indicates.
+- Every `Selectable` has a `name` attribute, corresponding to the dictionary
+  key or array index for that element.
 - If a path ends with `/*` and the preceding path contains a dictionary,
-  a list of sub-models is returned, containing all items in that dictionary.
+  a `Selectable` list of `Selectable`s is returned, containing all items in
-  Every sub-model has a `name` attribute, corresponding to the dictionary key
-  for that element.
+  that dictionary.
 - If a path element ends with `->`, the value contained in that attribute is
   assumed to contain a path (absolute or relative), and that path is used to
-  look up the referenced object in the same model.
-The remainder of the path is
+  look up the referenced object in the same `Model`.
-  used to continue the query on that object.
-- If the select ends up in a leaf in the model, the value is returned (not a
-  sub-model model).
+- Three convenience methods are also available in `Selectable`s.
+All of them
+  can take a path to query under that `Selectable`, of if called without a
+  path, they apply to the `Selectable` in question:
+  - `is_reference` checks whether a given `Selectable` contains a reference.
-- The `has` method in a model allows for verification of the existance of a
+  - `has` allows for verification of the existence of a path under that
-  path in the model.

-It looks more complicated than it really is, but it's really easy to understand
-once you start using!
+    `Selectable`.
+  - `is_enabled` method verifies that the path exists and has a truthy value.

-So the two main imports from `fstringen` are `gen` and `Model`.
+The two main imports from `fstringen` are `gen` and `Model`.
 An additional
 import is available, `Mapper`, but it's entirely optional.
 It wraps a
 dictionary for looking up things like type mappings, and it returns alarming
 strings when no match is found.